adamcegielka/website-html-css-js-adam-cegielka/README.md

 - `index.html`: The main HTML file containing the structure of the portfolio website.
 - `css`: Directory containing the page styles and layout.
 - `js`: Directory containing the interactive elements of the page
+- `icons/`: Directory containing the icons used in the portfolio.
 - `images/`: Directory containing the images used in the portfolio.
 - `tips/`: Directory with useful information.